 Lead Capture Tools

-Additionally, these tools commonly integrate with popular third-party resources.
+Additionally, these tools generate leads and use popular third party integrations.
 For real estate professionals, these tools can help you collect, organize, and manage leads from online platforms such as Zillow, Trulia, Realtor.com, BDX (New Home Source), and many more.